The Slide Show/ Neckerchief Slides

 - Polyurethane or spray acrylic

-Boys choose what picture they want on the front.
-Spray the adhesive on the front
+picture they want on the front.
+Spray the adhesive on the front of the

 581 Arvada CO Denver Area Council Return to Table of Contents